AlexKvazos/VanillaToasts/README.md

 ```

-You can use any of the following values for the `positionClass` property:
+We can use any of the following values for the `positionClass` property:
 * topRight
 * topLeft
 * topCenter